spalt/EO1/README.md

 - The first time the E01 is run you will need to specify the information above.
 Click OK to save and continue.
 - You can now unplug your mouse and keyboard and hang your E01 back on the wall!

+### New in 0.0.2

+- Fixed: low resolution images
+- New: Specify slideshow interval in minutes
+- New: Specify showing your gallery, public gallery (items tagged "ElectricObjectLives"), or specific tag
+- New: auto-brightness based on light sensor reading
+- New: quiet hours (screen will dim and not display images during this period)
+- New: Top button will dim/un-dim screen
+- New: Space will advance slideshow manually
+- New: C opens Config screen
+- More goodies coming soon :)

 ### Art/Contact

 - I need more art!
 Do you have any?